PGY1 Pharmacy Residency Program

 - Be eligible for licensure in the state of Pennsylvania by October 1 of residency year.
 Please refer to the PA State Board of Pharmacy for licensure information

-Selection of the resident is based on evaluation of college transcripts, letters of recommendation and a full day, on-site interview.
-Applicants will be contacted by mid-February to either schedule an on-site interview or to be informed that their application has been declined.
+Selection of the resident is based on evaluation of college transcripts, letters of recommendation and a full day interview (on-site or virtual).
+Applicants will be contacted by mid-February to either schedule an interview or to be informed that their application has been declined.

 How to apply

-The Children's Hospital of Philadelphia Pharmacy Practice (PGY1) Residency Program uses the Pharmacy Online Residency Centralized Application Service (PhORCAS) for all required materials.
+The Children's Hospital of Philadelphia PGY1 Pharmacy Residency Program uses the Pharmacy Online Residency Centralized Application Service (PhORCAS) for all required materials.
 Please visit the PhORCAS website to submit all necessary materials.

-It is strongly encouraged that the three reference forms required in the PhORCAS application be submitted by a clinical preceptor, a faculty member and an employer.
+It is strongly encouraged that the three reference forms required in the PhORCAS application be submitted by two clinical preceptors, and a faculty member or employer.
 It is also recommended that the required references include narrative comments in the PhORCAS reference form.